Detecting Cloud-Based Phishing Attacks by Combining Deep Learning Models: Evaluation

 The deep learning model automatically learned to use features such as random sequence and URL length to identify phishing.
 The model learned to classify interesting cases where one of the features may indicate that it is a legitimate URL and another feature may indicate that it a phishing URL, e.g., https://julievoicewireless.weebly.com/ does not have random characters but the first part of the URL, left of the first dot, is relatively long.
 New-3 gives it a 0.9 score which is correct with it being a phishing URL.
 Automatic feature learning is preferable over hand picking features for evolving cloud-based phishing attacks.
 A URL model using a hand-picked feature such as the similarity index~\cite{zouina2017novel} assumes that the domain name of the phishing URL is similar to the domain name of the brand it targets.
 The assumption is flawed in the case of cloud-based phishing attacks.
 For instance, both B1 and B2 are hosted on weebly.com domain, but they target the bt.com domain.
 G1 and G2 are hosted on sites.google.com and target google.com, but other phishing attacks hosted on sites.google.com do not target google.com.
 Hence, the similarity index would lower the model's performance.

 The URL model looks for random sequences in a URL.
-Since the domain name of a popular cloud service is not random and is a substantial portion of the URL of a cloud-based phishing attack, URLs of cloud-based phishing attacks are less random in appearance than URLs of traditional phishing attacks.
-Therefore, the model's performance can be lower for cloud-based phishing attacks than for non-cloud based attacks.
-We tested this hypothesis using a dataset of 203 cloud-based phishing URLs from PhishTank that we collected in March 2022.
-The results of the New-3 model are given in Figure~\ref{fig:urlmodel_clouddata}, showing that 79\% of the cloud-hosted phishing URLs are assigned scores higher than 0.75 by the model.
-Hence, the model can successfully identify these cloud-based URLs as phishing.
-This builds confidence in the model's performance.
+Since the domain name of a popular cloud service is not random and can be a substantial portion of the URL of a cloud-based phishing attack, URLs of cloud-based phishing attacks are less random in appearance than URLs of traditional phishing attacks.
+Therefore, the model's performance can decrease for cloud-based phishing attacks than for non-cloud based attacks.
+We tested this hypothesis using a dataset of 455 cloud-based phishing URLs from PhishTank that we collected during March-June 2022.
+The results of the test using the New-3 model are given in Figure~\ref{fig:urlmodel_clouddata}, which shows that 78\% of the cloud-based phishing URLs received scores higher than 0.75 thereby getting classified correctly as phishing.
+Compared to 88\% mentioned above for cloud and non-cloud combined, the model performance has decreased on this cloud-based dataset.
+This is further supported by the analysis of the false negatives, i.e. URLs with phishing scores less than 0.25 in Figure~\ref{fig:urlmodel_clouddata}.
+They make up 13\% of the total URLs and they are hosted primarily on Google Sites and Google Docs with a few on Linktree and Weebly domains.

-Another solution is to use different URL models to identify the two types of phishing attacks: cloud and non-cloud.
-If we want to use a single model, it is better to use a hybrid model that combines URL and other information e.g., visual similarity to identify phishing attacks.
+To improve the URL model performance, one can consider using different models to identify the two types of phishing attacks: cloud and non-cloud.
+If we want to use a single model, it is better to use a hybrid model that combines URL and other information e.g., visual similarity, to identify phishing attacks.